ng-Classic/ng-classic/aio/content/guide/signals.md

 A **signal** is a wrapper around a value that can notify interested consumers when that value changes.
 Signals can contain any value, from simple primitives to complex data structures.

-A signal's value is always read through a getter function, which allows Angular to track where the signal is used.
+A signal's value is always read through a getter function, which allows Angular Classicto track where the signal is used.

 Signals may be either _writable_ or _read-only_.